 To sum things up, both Renuvion and bipolar RF devices like NeckTite can do a great job in tightening loose neck skin.
 However, Renuvion has a built-in safety advantage over bipolar RF devices.
 Its electrically charged helium gas can achieve faster results over a greater area.

 You can find a physician that offers Renuvion by clicking on the Renuvion ad at the top of this page.
+Dr. Ruff, whose photos were featured in this article can, be found at https://www.westendplasticsurgery.com.
 If you’re in Inland Empire, California east of Los Angeles, you can find me at STC Plastic Surgery in Ontario.